 A marathon in a category of its own, The Solar Eclipse Marathon is the only marathon in the world that utilises a solar eclipse as the start gun.
 It’s taking place in my own back yard just up the road in Port Douglas.
 How can I not be a part of it?

 With six more sleeps to go, yesterday was my last real run before the race on Wednesday.
-An easy (albeit fast) 8km along a route I've been running regularly since moving to Cairns in April, I tried to visualise running for over 2hours.
+An easy (albeit fast) 8km along a route I’ve been running regularly since moving to Cairns in April, I tried to visualise running for over 2hours.
 Keep Cool and Carry On is my race day motto.
-My backup inspiration, which will hopefully kick in as the hard km's are behind me, and definitely by the 18km mark, my longest training run to date, is to Enjoy the Achievement!
+My backup inspiration, which will hopefully kick in as the hard km’s are behind me, and definitely by the 18km mark, my longest training run, is: Enjoy the Achievement!